mattcarlotta/nvi/docs/nvi.1.md

 # EXIT STATUS

-nvi exits 0 on success, and 1 if an error occurs.
+nvi exits with a 0 on success and 1 if there's an error.

 # FILES